 Many prepper books mentioned above are available in physical and digital formats (audiobooks included).
 We recommend enjoying the books in whatever form you learn from best, but having a physical copy is critical if you lose power.
 However you take in the information, remember—when it’s time to put your new skills and knowledge to the test, you will want them thoroughly downloaded into your brain, and not just your tablet device.

-So don’t procrastinate—pick up a prepper or survival book today and start learning!
-You won’t regret it.
+Don't delay—grab a survivalist book today and commence your learning journey!
+You won't regret it.

 If you are ready to pick up more freeze-dried or